slouloudis/reading-notes/102/Read03-revisionsandthecloud.md

 `git clone https://github.com/test`

-We now have a copy of all of our files from our remote repo (doesn't have to be GitHub) and have intialized git inside it.
-It will automatically retrive the lastest version of the files.
+We now have a copy of all of our files from our remote repo (doesn't have to be GitHub) and have initialized git inside it.
+It will automatically retrieve the latest version of the files.

 To target the location of the clone, use: